xiaoxx970/chatgpt-in-terminal/README.md

    OPENAI_API_KEY=your-API-KEY
    ```

-   OpenAI's key can be generated on the page that opens when you click `View API keys` in the top right corner of the main page.
+   OpenAI's key can be generated on the page that opens when you click `View API keys` in the top right corner of the main page, direct link: https://platform.openai.com/account/api-keys.

    ![image-20230303233352970](README.assets/image-20230303233352970.png)

+   > If you don't configure the .env file, you can also directly input the API KEY at runtime, which will only take effect for that single run.

 3. Install dependencies via requirements.txt: